oasis-tcs/odata-specs/odata-url-conventions/5 Query Options.md

 this with the annotation `SearchRestrictions/SearchSyntax` defined in [OData-VocCap](#ODataVocCap).
 Clients are advised to evalute this annotation, because it governs what result they can expect for a given search request.
+Especially if `SearchRestrictions/Searchable` is false, the service may treat keywords that appear in the [OData-ABNF](#ODataABNF) `search` syntax as terms to be matched.

 #### ##subsubsubsec Search Expressions